swiftlang/swift-format/README.md

 For any source file being checked or formatted, `swift-format` looks for configuration files in the same directory, and parent directories.

-If it finds a file named `.swift-format-ignore`, it will disable all formatting and linting.
+If it finds a file named `.swift-format-ignore`, its contents will determine which files in that directory will be ignored by `swift-format`.
+Currently the only supported option is `*`, which ignores all files.

 If it finds a JSON-formatted file called `.swift-format`, then that file is loaded to determine the tool's configuration.